Mario Cerrito: Human Hibachi series

+Other work

 Cerrito wrote and produced The House in the Pines featuring Mick Strawn as Director and Joe Nicolo from Butcher Bros. as composer.

 Cerrito provided the main film location for the horror film A Place in Hell.
 The film won best home grown horror feature film at the 2016 Garden State Film Festival.
 The movie was released by Anchor Bay Entertainment to multiple Video On Demand platforms.

 He has also produced Variety (2015), Arisen I SAW (2016), The Philly Offensive (2016), Chase Street (2016), and Right Before Your Eyes (2017), among others.

+In 2023, Cerrito started a haunted attraction business, Fear Village, at Voorhees Town Center in Voorhees Township, New Jersey.
+In April 2024, a fire in the mall stalled the plans to open.

+Cerrito made a short film called Wall Of Souls in 2024.

+Cerrito was listed in a top ten independent horror filmmaker list from Horrornews.net in 2024.

 TV appearances

 Cerrito and his family were featured on the Travel Channel's reality show Ghost Nation.
 Paranormal investigator Jason Hawes and his crew visited Cerrito's house and the program aired in October 2019.
 The episode was titled, "The Novelist's Nightmare."

 He also had a minor role in the series Chase Street, which was featured on Amazon Prime.